 The IMF recently came out with updated estimates that emerging markets will be driving 80% of real global GDP growth in 2011 and 76% in 2012.
-There is simply no way that emerging markets can drive the vast majority of global GDP growth and not see another strong year of growth in corporate sector profits.
+It’s implausible that emerging markets drive the vast majority of global GDP growth and not see another strong year of growth in corporate sector profits.
 Developed market companies in the US and Europe continue to point to emerging markets as a growth engine.
 Companies like Nike haven’t seen any slowdown in emerging market demand recently.
-It is simply implausible that US companies will continue to see strong growth in the region while the local companies go into decline.
 So the region will bottom based on improved sentiment which is impossible to forecast and when valuations are stretched to the downside.
 I believe that we at least have the second condition in place now:

 EM currency declines from highs in the past month: